Second Law-Like Inequalities with Quantum Relative Entropy: An Introduction: Concluding Remarks

 In particular, we discussed thermodynamics of quantum feedback control in Sec.~6.
 We obtained inequalities~(\ref{second_feedback}) and (\ref{second_feedback2}) as generalizations of (\ref{second_positive}) and (\ref{Hatano_Sasa2}), respectively.
 The obtained inequalities lead to generalizations of the second law (\ref{second_QC}) and (\ref{second_feedback3}).
-We note that the quantum fluctuation theorem with quantum information processing has been elusive except for special cases~\cite{Morikuni,Lahiri}.
+We note that the quantum fluctuation theorem with quantum information processing has been discussed in Refs.~\cite{Morikuni,Lahiri,Funo}.